tomasherceg/dotvvm-docs/Pages/advanced-ioc-di-container.md

 DotVVM 2.0 added the [Static Command Services](/docs/tutorials/basics-static-command-services/{branch}).

-All services injected using `@service` directive must be registered in the `IServiceCollection` so DotVVM can resolve them.
+All services injected using `@service` directive should be registered in the `IServiceCollection` so DotVVM can resolve them.